cloudoperators/greenhouse-extensions/alerts/ui/README.md

 ### Predefined Filters

-`predefinedFilters` are filters applied through in the UI to differentiate between contexts through matching alerts with regular expressions.
-They are loaded by default when the application is loaded.
+Specifies filters to be applied in the UI for distinguishing between contexts by matching alerts with regular expressions.
+These filters are automatically loaded when the application starts.
 The format is a list of objects including name, displayname and matchers (containing keys corresponding value).

 Example: